EnyuPan/TLC-Schedule-Optimization/README.md

 ## Inputs

+The demand prediction script requires only 1 input file: The exported Excel file from "system data export."
+It requires the same export that is used for 1-on-1 statistics, which is the default.

 The schedule creation script `main.py` takes in three files: **demand**, **availability**, and **desired hours** spreadsheets.
 The information they represent is described in more detail in the file `Schedule Optimization Formulation 2.pdf`.
 They must be placed in the same directory as the script file (`main.py`), and *they must be in the same format as the example spreadsheets in this folder* (described below).

 Either three or four dimensions will be considered in the optimization: **tutor**, **subject**, **timeslot**, and **campus (*optional*)**.
 When run, the program will prompt the user whether to consider campus as a dimension or not.
 Depending on whether campus is considered, the input files would have to be in different formats and have different names.